-E. Associate Transactions- Please refer to Statement of Additional Information (SAI)
+- E. Associate Transactions- Please refer to Statement of Additional Information (SAI) - F. Taxation-

-F. Taxation-

-Taxation for Other than Equity Oriented Schemes
+Taxation for Equity Oriented Schemes:

-Nature of Income and Taxability Investors (Resident and Non-Resident) Tax on Income Distribution As per applicable rates Long Term Capital Gain Listed & Unlisted Units 12.50% Short Term Capital Gain As per applicable rates
+Nature of Income and Taxability Resident and Non-Resident Investors Tax on Income Distribution As per applicable rates Tax on Long Term Capital Gain 12.5% Tax on Short Term Capital Gain 20% For further details on Taxability please refer to clause of Taxation in the SAI.